ORTHODONTICS FOR CHILDREN

 EXPANDER

 Expanders are appliances that slowly expand the jaw to make room for incoming teeth while getting the back teeth into proper alignment and bite.
 Maxillary or palatal expanders are typically used to fix a crossbite, create space if significant crowding is expected, or to correct a narrow jaw.
-They may also be used to help encourage proper airway development.
+Palate expanders may also be used to help encourage proper airway development.
 During your consultation, Dr. Godley can evaluate if and when an expander is necessary, and let you take a look at examples.

 HABIT APPLIANCES